mattduguid/github-copilot-101/_gh-gui-copilot-install.md

 ### inline chat

-- Place your cursor where you want assistance.
+- Place your cursor where you want assistance,
-- Keyboard shortcuts
+  - Windows or Linux
-  - Ctrl + I (Windows or Linux)
+    - Ctrl + I
+  - Mac
-  - Cmd + I (Mac)
+    - Cmd + I
 - Use [/slash commands](gh-cli-copilot-cheatsheet.md#slash-commands) or ask questions or request changes specific to that code location,
   - ![copilot-inline-chat-1](images/copilot-inline-chat-1.png)
 - Select a specific code location and select the 2 yellow stars for options,